GPU as a Service Market Future Development, Top Trends and Leading Players Analysis, 2026-2034

 Regional Analysis

-North America GPU as a service industry dominated the revenue share in 2024, driven by widespread adoption of cloud infrastructure, coupled with integration of AI tools and significant investments in data centers in the region.
+North America dominated the global market with 37.0% revenue share in 2025, driven by widespread adoption of cloud infrastructure, coupled with integration of AI tools and significant investments in data centers in the region.
 The presence of major hyperscalers including AWS, Microsoft Azure and Google Cloud along with leading GPU vendors such as NVIDIA and AMD established a strong ecosystem for delivering on-demand GPU computing.
 Moreover, enterprises across the US and Canada are utilizing GPUaaS platforms to boost performance in areas such as financial modeling, autonomous systems and healthcare diagnostics.
 Additionally, the growing shift toward generative AI and large language models is driving the need for high-throughput GPU as a service infrastructure.

 US GPU as a Service Market Insight

-The US dominated the regional share in 2024, fueled by presence of many cloud providers that are using GPUs across data centers in states such as Virginia, Oregon, and Texas.
+In 2025, the U.S. dominated the regional market with 76.9% share in 2025, fueled by presence of many cloud providers that are using GPUs across data centers in states such as Virginia, Oregon, and Texas.
 In May 2025, DigitalOcean launched new GPU Droplets powered by NVIDIA RTX and L40S GPUs, offering scalable, on-demand GPU compute for AI, machine learning, and graphics workloads.
 This enhances its GPU-as-a-Service capabilities, enabling developers to deploy high-performance workloads with ease.
 Also, federal initiatives such as the creating helpful incentives to produce semiconductor (CHIPS) and Science Act are promoting domestic technology growth, thus driving the broader adoption of cloud-based GPU services.

 Asia Pacific GPU as a Service Market

-The Asia Pacific GPU as a service industry is projected to grow with fastest CAGR during the forecast period, owing to the rapid digital transformation and cloud expansion in the region.
+The Asia Pacific GPU as a service market is projected to register the highest CAGR of 20.4% during the forecast period, owing to the rapid digital transformation and cloud expansion in the region.
 The contribution by prominent countries such as China, India, Japan and Thailand are witnessing demand for GPU computing in AI development, gaming, and content creation.
 Regional and global cloud providers are setting up new data centers to support enterprise and public-sector workloads.
 In March 2025, Thailand Board of Investment (BOI) approved approximately USD 2.7 billion in new investments for data center and cloud service projects across Rayong, Chonburi, and Bangkok including a major 300 MW facility by China’s Beijing Haoyang.
 This investment strengthens Thailand’s digital infrastructure, attracts global hyperscalers, and boosts Southeast Asia’s GPUaaS growth by expanding high-capacity AI compute hubs.
 Also, GPUaaS is adopted in sectors including agriculture, education and healthcare to support automation, diagnostics and forecasting tools.

 Europe GPU as a Service Market Overview